The United Nations Office for Project Services (UNOPS)

 Reducing disaster risk will make a huge difference to lives on an individual level, and strengthen sustainable development in a range of sectors – from health to environmental management and livelihoods.

-Samina Kadwani - UNOPS Director for East Asia and the Pacific
+Samina Kadwani - UNOPS Director for South East Asia and the Pacific

 Under the broader project, the GCF has committed over $21 million to help transform Timor-Leste’s climate information capabilities and early warning systems – vital to the country’s response to climate change.
 Over a five-year period it will focus on increasing awareness of disaster risk knowledge among communities.
 It will also help strengthen the detection, monitoring analysis and forecasting of hazards.
 An estimated 1.3 million people will benefit from the project, through increased preparedness and response capabilities.